Function spaces and classifying spaces of algebras over a prop: Props, algebras and moduli spaces

-and are compatible with the actions of symmetric groups.
-Morphisms of props are equivariant morphisms of collections compatible with the composition products.
-We denote by $\mathcal{P}$ the category of props. \end{defn} The following definition shows how a given prop encodes algebraic operations on the tensor powers of a chain complex: \begin{defn} (1) The endomorphism prop of a chain complex $X$ is given by $End_{X}(m,n)=Hom_{Ch_{\mathbb{K}}}(X^{\otimes m},X^{\otimes n})$ where $Hom_{Ch_{\mathbb{K}}}(-,-)$ is the internal hom bifunctor of $Ch_{\mathbb{K}}$.
+and are compatible with the actions of symmetric groups and with the differentials.
+Morphisms of dg props are equivariant morphisms of collections compatible with the composition products.
+We denote by $Prop$ the category of dg props. \end{defn} The following definition shows how a given dg prop encodes algebraic operations on the tensor powers of a chain complex: \begin{defn} (1) The endomorphism dg prop of a chain complex $X$ is given by $End_{X}(m,n)=Hom_{\Ch}(X^{\otimes m},X^{\otimes n})$ where $Hom_{\Ch}(-,-)$ is the internal hom bifunctor of $\Ch$.
 The horizontal composition is given by the tensor product of homomorphisms and the vertical composition is given by the composition of homomorphisms.

 (2) Let $P$ be a dg prop.
-A $P$-algebra is a chain complex $X$ equipped with a prop morphism $P\rightarrow End_X$. \end{defn} Hence any ``abstract'' operation of $P$ is send to an operation on $X$, and the way abstract operations compose under the composition products of $P$ tells us the relations satisfied by the corresponding algebraic operations on $X$.
+A $P$-algebra is a chain complex $X$ equipped with a dg prop morphism $P\rightarrow End_X$. \end{defn} Hence any ``abstract'' operation of $P$ is sent to an operation on $X$, and the way abstract operations compose under the composition products of $P$ tells us the relations satisfied by the corresponding algebraic operations on $X$.

-One can perform similar constructions in the category of colored $\Sigma$-biobjects in order to define colored props and their algebras: \begin{defn} Let $C$ be a non-empty set, called the set of colors.
+One can perform similar constructions in the category of colored $\mathbb{S}$-biobjects in order to define colored dg props and their algebras: \begin{defn} Let $C$ be a non-empty set, called the set of colors.

-(1) A $C$-colored $\Sigma$-biobject $M$ is a double sequence of chain complexes
+(1) A $C$-colored $\mathbb{S}$-biobject $M$ is a double sequence of chain complexes